 ATM Safety.
-Be cautions, protect yourself when using an automated teller machine.
+Be cautious, protect yourself when using an automated teller machine.

 Automated Teller Machine Safety